nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-define-a-document-type.md

 ![]({{file name='DM-user-interface-WebUI.png'}} ?w=650,h=292,border=true)

 {{! excerpt}}
-Nuxeo Studio enables to create as many [document types]({{page page='essential-nuxeo-platform-terminology#document-type'}}) as needed.
-This how-to offers every steps to create your own.
+Nuxeo Studio enables to create as many [document types]({{page page='essential-nuxeo-platform-terminology'}}#document-type) as needed.
+This how-to explains every step to create your own.
 {{! /excerpt}}

 Since content is at the center of our configuration, the definition of a new document type is related to many other features of the Nuxeo Platform.